-Data is on the move.
+Data migration can be risky.
 How secure and defensible is your process?

 Without a defined end-to-end strategy, data migration has inherent risks such as data loss, business interruption, and underestimating the resources and time required to complete the migration process.
 The myriad of potential data risks magnifies when layering in additional complexities such as an M&A transaction requiring large-scale data integration under time pressure or the need to respond to a discovery request for legacy data sources when documentation and institutional knowledge no longer exists.
 These data risk events continually emerge as new technology develops, industries consolidate, and regulatory requirements evolve, resulting in financial, legal, and reputational consequences if not appropriately addressed.

 Breakwater experts have deep experience supporting all aspects of data migration risk mitigation and post-migration data defensibility, including: